balthazar-space/web-shell-api/WebApp API: Files.md

 to save the file, the shell will instruct the app to provide the updated contents, which the shell will then write to a Web File System.

+__Note:__ The current specification assumes that the app that implements this API can view or edit a single file at a time, so that the shell can know which file is opened in the app's iframe.
+Other functionalities may require extensions to the specification.

 ---

 ## Table of Contents